 The MV Columbia was designed and built over a period of approximately 24 months on the shores of Upper Arrow Lake in the picturesque village of Nakusp, BC.
 It was formally delivered to the Ministry of Transportation and Infrastructure and went into service on June 26, 2014.

 With the sale of Finlay Navigation Ltd in 2000, John Harding directed his talents toward solving the transportation problems identified by the Ministry of Transportation and Infrastructure at Francois Lake.
 The increasing logging volumes resulting from the mountain pine beetle infestation in the area were leading to delays and congestion on the government's existing ferry, the "Omineca Princess".
-Mr. Harding's solution was to build a larger ferry which would be designed, built, and operated by WaterBridge Equipment Inc. This suggestion led to the privatized service, and the construction of a new ferry, the "MV Francois Forester".
+John's solution was to build a larger ferry which would be designed, built, and operated by WaterBridge Equipment Inc. This suggestion led to the privatized service, and the construction of a new ferry, the "MV Francois Forester".
 WaterBridge Equipment Inc operated the Omineca Princess while the MV Francois Forester was being constructed.